 The eviction timelines in New York may vary depending on several factors, including type of eviction, court schedule, and the response of the tenant.
 This means the eviction can take anywhere from one month to several months.
 This timeline provides an estimated range:

-Providing a Notice14-90 calendar days
+Providing a Notice

-Serving the Complaint10-17 business days
+Serving the Complaint

-Tenant Response10 or fewer business days
+10 or fewer days

-Final Move-out Period14 business days or fewer
+14 days or fewer

 If you need assistance during the eviction process, contact an attorney specializing in New York law for law advice.